vic-ma/howtodismantle.github.io/_posts/2024-10-17-I-O-Lets-go-Understanding-the-Advantech-WISE-4012-module-and-use-Peakboard-to-do-some-magic-with-it.md

 }
 {% endhighlight %}

+ As shown in the following screenshot, the actual values are translated directly into the columns of the output table, so there's no need to process the JSON.
+The data source does it automatically.

 ![image](/assets/2024-10-17/050.png)

 Let's discuss the other direction.
-In out test board (that can be download [here](/assets/2024-10-17/Wise4012TestBoard.pbmx)) there are two buttons for switching the output on or off.
+In our [test board](/assets/2024-10-17/Wise4012TestBoard.pbmx), there are two buttons for switching the output on and off.

 ![image](/assets/2024-10-17/060.png)